xpatilakshay/web-scraping-projects/README.md

 # web-scraping-projects
 A collection of beginner-to-intermediate web scraping projects using Python, BeautifulSoup, Requests, and Pandas.
 Includes scrapers for quotes, books, and other structured websites with CSV outputs for data analysis practice.

-# Web Scraping Projects

-A collection of beginner-to-intermediate web scraping projects using Python, BeautifulSoup, Requests, and Pandas.
-These projects extract structured data from websites and save it into CSV files for analysis.

 ---

 ## Projects